SamuelBrudner/plume_nav_sim/paper/paper.md

 # Summary

-`plume-nav-sim` is a Gymnasium-compatible environment library for simulating odor plume navigation tasks.
-It provides simple plume fields (analytical Gaussian and a short plume movie) and chemosensory observation and reward models tailored to odor source-finding problems.
-The library is built around explicit abstractions for plume fields, sensor models, and experiment configuration, together with a schema-validated data capture pipeline for recording trajectories and metadata.
+`plume-nav-sim` is a Gymnasium-compatible environment library designed to standardize the simulation of odor plume navigation.
+Unlike general-purpose gridworlds, it treats odor fields as first-class scientific objects, providing a rigorous interface between fluid dynamics data (analytical or empirical) and navigating agents, including reinforcement learning agents.
+The library is built around explicit abstractions for plume fields, sensor models, and experiment configuration, ensuring that every simulation run is reproducible and self-describing.

 The package targets researchers building agents that must localize a plume source using smell.
 It emphasizes:

 - **Plume Semantics:** A clean separation between spatial domains, plume fields, and sensor models.
 - **Workflow Reproducibility:** Deterministic seeding, typed configuration, and validated data capture.
+- **Interactive Inspection:** A dedicated Qt-based debugger that allows researchers to step through simulations and inspect agent decisions and sensory inputs via a standardized, side-effect-free interface.
 - **Data-Driven Environments:** A schema-based architecture for loading external plume datasets (Zarr/xarray).

 ## Statement of need

 Chemical plume navigation is a canonical problem in computational ethology, behavioral neuroscience, and robotics [@vergassola2007infotaxis; @carde2008navigational; @reddy2016learning].
-Existing Gymnasium-compatible navigation tasks—including classic gridworlds, Minigrid-style environments, and 3D point-goal benchmarks—are designed as general-purpose control problems: they describe abstract states, obstacles, and goals, but they do not model odor concentration fields or chemosensory observations.
-In these tasks, each grid cell or pixel is simply a symbolic tile or rendered surface, and auxiliary information (such as episode configuration) is typically stored in unstructured `info` dictionaries.
+Existing Gymnasium-compatible navigation tasks—including classic gridworlds, Minigrid-style environments, and 3D point-goal benchmarks—are designed as general-purpose control problems.
+They cannot be used out of the box to simulate plume navigation.

 Gymnasium’s gridworld families, such as Minigrid and its derivatives, provide rich goal-directed tasks but treat observations as symbolic grids or rendered images with no special semantics for scalar fields such as odor concentration.
 Furthermore, they do not define schemas for plugging in external datasets or for capturing experiment artifacts.